Is Gum Disease Sneaking Up on You? Here’s What You Should Know

 • Formation of black triangle-like spaces between teeth

-While these are some common signs of gum disease, sometimes the symptoms can go unnoticed.
+While these are common signs of gum disease, the symptoms can sometimes go unnoticed.
 At your regular checkups, we will assess your teeth and gums to determine if further steps are needed to prevent or address gum disease.

 Suppose we diagnose gum disease or advanced periodontitis.
 In that case, our approach involves deep cleanings below the gum line, laser therapy, or targeted saliva tests to identify the specific strain causing the issue.
-Our comprehensive treatments are designed to tackle the infection thoroughly, preventing its return and safeguarding your long-term oral health.
+Our comprehensive treatments can thoroughly tackle the infection, preventing its return and safeguarding your long-term oral health.

 Scaling and Root Planing